 As well, it’s a great move when you can sense that your kid is getting a little restless, such as sitting through a meal.
 Just show the new toy and their attention will be on that instead of fidgeting around in the chair.

 You’ll need swim diapers as they won’t be allowed in the water without them.
 Stock up on Amazon before your trip and bring way more than you think you’d need since they aren’t available on ships.

 As a general rule of thumb, apart from high chairs and a sleeping crib (both available on the ship), you’ll need to bring everything else that your child will need.
 This includes things like sippy cups and bottles.
 They aren’t available in the dining areas.
 If you worry about losing them, Amazon has these cups available for less than $10 for a 4-pack.

 Consumables (Diapers, Wipes, Etc.)

 Diapers, wipes, pastes, and any other consumable products should be brought on board.
 And we highly suggest packing way more than you think you’ll actually use.
 In the middle of the ocean you can’t just run out for more diapers (although you can head to a pharmacy in port).
 Take what you’d normally bring and add about 50% to it just to be sure you have enough.

 What to Pack for Kids on a Cruise

 Cruises are a great place for kids to start learning some responsibility in a fun way.
-One way it to get your kids a keycard (which also doubles as a credit card on the ship).
-This way they can open the door to the cabin and hit the arcade.
+One way it to get your kids a room keycard (which also doubles as a credit card on the ship).
+This way they can not only access the door to the cabin, but also do things like hit the arcade.
 To make it easy to keep track of, we suggest putting the card in a lanyard.
 This makes it much harder to misplace during the cruise.
 Amazon sells a 5-pack for about $7.